jdraines/mbed/README.md

 mbed
 ===

-A CLI for indexing directories for vector search.
+A CLI for indexing directories for vector search built on `llama-index`.

 install for dev
 ---